Tagging and graffiti

 What you can be charged with for tagging or graffiti

-If the police bring charges against you for tagging, they’ll usually charge you with the specific offence created for taggers in 2008 – that is, section 11A of the Summary Offences Act.
+If the police charge you for tagging, they’ll usually charge you with the specific offence created for taggers in 2008 – that is, section 11A of the Summary Offences Act 1981.

-In more serious cases the police may decide to charge you with intentional damage (or “wilful damage”), which carries higher penalties.
-See below, “Facing heavier charges: Wilful or intentional damage”.
+In more serious cases the police may decide to charge you with intentional damage (or “wilful damage”), which carries higher penalties (see: “Facing heavier charges: Wilful or intentional damage”).

 The default tagging charge

 It’s illegal to “damage or deface” any building or other structure (a bridge for example) by writing, drawing, painting, spraying or etching on it, or by marking it in some other way.
 This offence also covers tagging roads, trees or other property like trains, cars and yachts.

 For this offence you can be fined up to $2,000, or given a community-based sentence, or both.
 “Community-based sentences” include community work, supervision, intensive supervision, and community detention (with community detention you’re confined to your home under electronic monitoring for up to 12 hours a day).
 These sentences are explained in the criminal courts chapter – see: “Sentencing”.

 If the police charge you with intentional damage (or “wilful damage”), this carries higher penalties (see below).